 Local Taxes: City-Specific Stub Info

-Local Taxes on Your Pay Stub: A City-Specific Guide
+Introduction to Local Taxes on Pay Stubs

 What Are Local Taxes on Pay Stubs?

-**Local taxes on pay stubs** are mandatory deductions imposed by a local government entity, such as a city, county, or municipality.
+Local taxes on pay stubs are mandatory deductions imposed by a local government entity, such as a city, county, or municipality.
+They can take several forms:

-• Occupational Privilege Tax: A small, flat tax levied on employees for the privilege of working within a specific municipality.
+• Occupational Privilege Tax: A small flat tax levied on employees for the privilege of working within a specific municipality.

 How Local Taxes Differ from State and Federal Taxes